brikis98/yevgeniy-brikman-homepage/_posts/2011-04-17-physical-analogy-for-creative-thought.md

 arrangement of words.

 Most of the time, the random permutations of words will be meaningless.
 You just have to pick up the cards and return to step 1.
-However, every now and then, a meaningful sentence or thought will emerge.
+However, now and then, a meaningful sentence or thought will emerge.
 Sometimes this will be a full solution to a problem - the "aha!" moment; other times, this will be a mere stepping stone from which you gather enough info to add or remove index